The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

-Next, we are interested on the distribution of the total population size of unmarked particles who are descendants of the unmarked offspring of spine particles.
-More precisely, let $u$ be a spine particle and denote by $Y_n(u)$ the total population size of unmarked particles at generation $n$ that descend from the unmarked offspring of $u$, see Figure \ref{fig:5} for an illustrative example.
-In other words, if $u$ has $g$ marked children labeled by $uv_1, \dots,uv_g$, then
+To conclude this section, we compute the distribution of the total population size of unmarked particles who are descendants of the unmarked offspring of spine particles.
+It will be used in the next section, where we analyse the limiting behaviour of functionals of trees with $k$ spines, under $\mathbf{Q}_n^{(e, k, \theta)}$ as $n\rightarrow\infty$.
+Let $u$ be a spine particle and denote by $Y_n(u)$ the total population size of unmarked particles at generation $n$ that descend from the unmarked offspring of $u$, see Figure \ref{fig:5} for an illustrative example.
+In other words, if $u$ has $g$ marked children labelled by $uv_1, \dots,uv_g$, then

-By proposition \ref{branching property Q}, the variables $Y_n(u)$, for $u$ in the spines, are independent.
+By Proposition \ref{prop: branching property Q}, the variables $Y_n(u)$, for $u$ in the spines, are independent.

 \begin{lemma} Let $(\textbf{T}; \textbf{V}_1,\dots,\textbf{V}_k)$ be a tree with $k\ge 1$ spines, under $\mathbf{Q}_n^{(e,k,\theta)}$.
 For each $m\leq n-1$, let $u$ be a marked particle at generation $m$ whose offspring distribution is given by $q_{m+1}^{(g,\theta)}$, for $g\geq 1$.
 Then,